Booking An Appointment at Birchwood Medical Centre

 2. Booking an Appointment Online

 You can book an appointment on-line if you have a SystmOne username and password.
-Please use the links at the botton of the home page to do this.
+Please use the links at the top of this page to do this.

-3. Requesting a Home Visit - more information is provided further down this page
+3. Requesting a Home Visit - more information is provided to the right on this page

 4. Using eConsult Online - full information about eConsult can be found using the link at the bottom of this page